reference-architecture-ai/reference-architecture.ai/content/docs/bert-qa-benchmarking/index.md

 ![Architecture Diagram for BERT QA RedisGears and RedisAI](diagrams_02.png)

 Where I use two RedisGears cool features: capture event on key miss and async/await with the ability to run RedisAI on each shard and in non-locking for primary thread way - so Redis Cluster can continue to serve other customers.
-For benchmarks, caching RedisAI response is [disabled](https://github.com/applied-knowledge-systems/the-pattern-api/blob/156633b9934f1243775671ce6c18ff2bf471c0ce/qasearch/qa_redisai_keymiss_no_cache_np.py#L29) and if you are getting response time in nanoseconds on the second call rather then milliseconds you have deployed production version of RedisGears.
+For benchmarks, caching RedisAI response is [disabled](https://github.com/applied-knowledge-systems/the-pattern-api/blob/156633b9934f1243775671ce6c18ff2bf471c0ce/qasearch/qa_redisai_keymiss_no_cache_np.py#L29) and if you are getting response time in nanoseconds on the second call rather then milliseconds you have deployed the production version of RedisGears.

 # Running Benchmarks